Heavy Israeli strikes on southern Gaza kill 19, including senior Hamas political leader

-DEIR AL-BALAH, Gaza Strip (AP) — Israeli strikes across the southern Gaza Strip killed at least 19 Palestinians overnight into Sunday, including a senior Hamas political leader and several women and children, as the military ordered people to evacuate from part of the city of Rafah on the border with Egypt.
+DEIR AL-BALAH, Gaza Strip (AP) — Israeli strikes across the southern Gaza Strip killed at least 19 Palestinians overnight into Sunday, including a senior Hamas political leader and several women and children.
+The military ordered people to evacuate from part of the city of Rafah on the border with Egypt.

-The military said it would soon operate against militants in the already heavily destroyed Tel Sultan area of Rafah.
-Israel launched a major offensive in the southern city last May, when it captured a strategic corridor along the border with Egypt and the Rafah crossing.
+Palestinians could be seen walking along a dirt road and carrying their belongings in their arms, a recurring scene in a war that has forced most of Gaza's population to flee, often multiple times.

+“It’s displacement under fire,” said Mustafa Gaber, a local journalist who left Tel al-Sultan with his family.
+In a video call, he said hundreds of people were fleeing as tank and drone fire echoed nearby.
+“There are wounded people among us.
+The situation is very difficult,” he said.

-“Remaining in camps, tents, or houses in Tel al-Sultan or walking on any other route endangers your lives and the lives of your family members,” military spokesman Col. Avichay Adraee said in a statement.
+Col. Avichay Adraee, the Israeli military's Arabic language spokesman, had earlier warned people to flee.
+"Remaining in camps, tents, or houses in Tel al-Sultan or walking on any other route endangers your lives,” he said in a statement.

 Iran-backed Houthi rebels in Yemen, who are allied with Hamas, meanwhile launched another missile at Israel, setting off air raid sirens.
 The Israeli military said the projectile was intercepted, and there were no reports of casualties or damage.